SamuelDietz/postgres-helper/README.md

 ## Thanks

-To all the original package authors.
+To the authors of the [postgres](https://github.com/porsager/postgres), [kanel](https://github.com/kristiandupont/kanel) and [ley](https://github.com/lukeed/ley) packages on which this module is built.